 most precise location information available means the most precise location information that a carriage service provider, carrier or emergency call person has available, about the geographic or physical location of the customer equipment from which an emergency call originated, which includes, at a minimum, the location information specified in the Industry Guideline.

-Note: The Industry Guideline provides information about the types of most precise location information that may be available. :
+Note: The Industry Guideline describes different types of location information about emergency calls.

+For example, at the time of making the Telecommunications (Emergency Call Service) Amendment Determination 2026 (No. 1), the Industry Guideline included the following types of location information about emergency calls:

+(a) Standardised Mobile Service Area;

+(b) Push Mobile Location Information;

+(c) Advanced Mobile Location.

 National Emergency Management Agency means the body known as the National Emergency Management Agency established by the Order to Establish the National Emergency Management Agency as an Executive Agency.